19hours/sg-statutes/Acts/Regulation of Imports and Exports Act.md

 ### Conduct of prosecution

 35\.
-Any prosecution in respect of an offence under this Act may be conducted by any person authorised in writing by the Director-General to conduct such prosecution.
+Any prosecution in respect of an offence under this Act may, with the authorisation of the Public Prosecutor, be conducted by any person authorised in writing by the Director-General to conduct such prosecution.

+[6/2003 wef 01/04/2003]

+[15/2010 wef 02/01/2011]

 ### Offences by corporations and liability for acts of agents or employees